nandanrao/summerschool/README.md

 ## Day 5: Simple NLP & Discrete Distributions

-We will explore several simple techniques in NLP that are extremely effective in practice and also because it will allow us to extend our knowledge of Bayesian formulations and see again how reasonable assumptions allow us to learn vast amounts from our data.
+We will explore several simple techniques in Natural Language Processing (NLP) that are extremely effective in practice and also because it will allow us to extend our knowledge of Bayesian formulations and see again how reasonable assumptions allow us to learn vast amounts from our data.
 We'll briefly introduce some other ideas, and students will work on their final personal project for the rest of the day.

 #### Topics:
 * Preprocessing, Tokenization, Bag-Of-Words Models, TF-IDF.